pace-neutrons/Horace/horace_function_utils/AAAREADME.txt

  * If they cannot take an array of objects, they cannot take an array of files, and vice versa

- * They always appears as
-	myfunc_horace 		Takes sqw, dnd objects or file(s) containing data of those types sqw objects MUST have pixel information;
+ * The functions always appears as myfunc_horace 		Takes sqw, dnd objects or file(s) containing data of those types
+				- sqw objects MUST all have pixel information (i.e. dnd-type sqw objects are not permitted)
-						files MUST be either all sqw type or all have same dimension (will be treated as
+				- files MUST be either all be sqw-type or all have same dimension (when they will be treated as dnd data) [This is so that they can be treated as equivalent to an array of sqw objects, or an array of dnd objects)
-						***
-						Arrays of sqw objects or files can be any dimensionality BUT WHAT ABOUT CUT?
-Argumnets differ for different dimensionality Arrays of dnd objects must all have same dimensionality myfunc_sqw 			Takes sqw objects only
-	myfunc_dnd 			Takes dnd objects only
+				- Arrays of sqw objectscan be any dimensionality BUT WHAT ABOUT CUT?
+Argumnets differ for different dimensionality Arrays of dnd objects must all have same dimensionality myfunc_sqw 		Takes sqw objects only myfunc_dnd 		Takes dnd objects only

    and the corresponding methods are defined
 	myfunc 				For all classes sqw, d0d, d1d, d2d, d3d, d4d